Acura MDX Price Summary

 Four factors drive Acura MDX pricing: (1) Trim and options — higher trims have larger dollar discounts but similar percentage savings; (2) Location — markets with multiple competing dealers produce better prices; (3) Timing — end of month, quarter, and model year offer the most leverage; (4) Dealer inventory — vehicles on the lot 60+ days are significantly more negotiable.

 Based on 4 verified transactions, aim for $56,084 or less for a Acura MDX.
 Great deals come in at 11.2%+ below MSRP.
 Use the deal tier breakdown above to see where your offer falls relative to other buyers.
+For the exact 75th-percentile target by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 Verified buyers paid between $50,894 and $63,253 for a Acura MDX, with an average of $56,084.
 The average negotiated discount was 8.2% off MSRP.
 Browse the verified deals on this page to see individual transactions.
+To unlock full dealer names, comparable nearby deals, and the 75th-percentile target for your exact trim, sign up for CarWhere PRO at $12.99/month.

 Dealer invoice price — what the dealer pays the manufacturer — is typically 5-8% below MSRP for the Acura MDX.
 However, invoice isn't the full picture: holdback, volume bonuses, and incentives lower the dealer's true cost further.
 Focus on the verified transaction price rather than invoice when negotiating.